pine64/bl602-docs/src/en/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.rst

 If the board is connected via USB and no other devices are connected the port is likely going to be ``/dev/ttyUSB0``.
 If in doubt, get a list of USB ports with ``ls -la /dev/ | grep USB``.

+If you do not have any such device, ensure your kernel has the `ch341` driver enabled.

 .. code-block:: bash

     ./blflash-linux-amd64 flash sdk_app_helloworld.bin --port /dev/ttyUSB0